danionescu0/Website-checker/README.md

 # Website-checker
-This is a website down checker which supports running requests in paralel and can be installed on a development board.
+This is a website down checker which supports running check requests in paralel and can be installed on a development board.

 Main features: